haritha-venkat/LU-Decomposition/README.md

 ```
 /*
 Program to find the L and U matrix.
-Developed by:
+Developed by: harithashree
-RegisterNumber:
+RegisterNumber: 22003707
 */
 ```
 (ii) To find the LU Decomposition of a matrix
 ```
 /*
 Program to find the LU Decomposition of a matrix.
-Developed by:
+Developed by: harithashree
-RegisterNumber:
+RegisterNumber: 22003707
 */
 ```
 ```